 Capital Investment (CapEx): Machinery costs account for the largest portion of the total capital expenditure.
 The cost of land and site development, including charges for land registration, boundary development, and other related expenses, forms a substantial part of the overall investment.
 This allocation ensures a solid foundation for safe and efficient plant operations.

-Operating Expenditure (OpEx): In the first year of operations, the operating cost for the propane production plant is projected to be significant, covering raw materials, utilities, depreciation, taxes, packing, transportation, and repairs and maintenance.
+Operating Expenditure (OpEx): In the first year of operations, the operating cost for the propane production manufacturing plant is projected to be significant, covering raw materials, utilities, depreciation, taxes, packing, transportation, and repairs and maintenance.
 By the fifth year, the total operational cost is expected to increase substantially due to factors such as inflation, market fluctuations, and potential rises in the cost of key materials.
 Additional factors, including supply chain disruptions, rising consumer demand, and shifts in the global economy, are expected to contribute to this increase.

 .webp)